Our Airport Pick-up Service

 Otherwise, catch a train for Crewe.
 At Crewe, you will need to change trains and take an onward train to Holyhead-North Wales.
 Bangor is en-route, approximately 1.5 hours journey time from Crewe.

 From the Eurostar train to Euston Train Station :

 The Eurostar terminates in London 's Waterloo Station.
 On the Underground train network or tube (as it's usually called), take the Northern Line from Waterloo tube station direct to Euston Station.

 The Coach terminal for buses to Bangor is London Victoria.
 Take the National Express coach number 545 to Bangor.
-Please note this service is currently running at a reduced service at the moment so please check the website for further information: www.nationalexpress.com/en
+Please check the website for further information: www.nationalexpress.com/en

 Coach/Bus: The National Express website address is: http://www.nationalexpress.com/neh.cfm

 Trains: You can search for train timetables from National Rail

 London Tube: https://tfl.gov.uk/